Priscillalala/Gupdate/README.md

     - Update AI drivers to be more aggressive
   - **Mithrix**
     - Base Health: ~~1000 (+300 per level)~~ ⇒ 1400 (+420 per level)
+- **Stages**
+  - **Siphoned Forest**
+    - All characters now move up to 25% faster on ice
+  - **Commencement**
+    - Lunar Chimeras reward no gold on death
+    - Pack your Tomes and Pennies!
+  - **Abyssal Depths and Sky Meadow**
+    - Moved the Construct family from Sky Meadow to Abyssal Depths
+    - Returned Magma Worm to Sky Meadow when SotV is enabled
+  - **Hidden Realms**
+    - Void Locus and The Planetarium
+      - Stage Type: ~~Stage~~ ⇒ Intermission
+    - Gilded Coast and Artifact Reliquary
+      - Stage Type: ~~Intermission~~ ⇒ Stage
+      - Added a shiny new surprised to Gilded Coast!

 ## Quality of Life
 - Fixed some materials not dithering properly, notably on Void Fiend